CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 Scalar values are returned as Structures with an empty key, and value equal to the result of the scalar query.
 Please see the example above, [Executing a Scalar Command][].

 Multiple Scalar values can be returned by the same statement if the as keyword is used to define each scalar result (e.g. `"select Max(Age) as Age, select Min(Height) as Height from Table"`), each scalar has the defined name as the key and its result as the value.
 Please see the example above, [Executing Multiple Scalar Commands][].

+### Complex Commands

+Note that the [AnyCommand][Command Types AnyCommand] or [AnyCommands][Command Types AnyCommands] should not be used for complex statements such as Cursor Statements, as the parsing performed by the blocks will cause each section of a complex statement to be treated as individual statements instead of running the complex statement as a whole.
+For complex statements use either the [QueryCommand][Command Types QueryCommand] or [NonQueryCommand][Command Types NonQueryCommand], depending on whether the complex statement returns data from the data source or the number of rows affected.

 [Command Property]: {{< ref "#command" >}}
 [Connection Details Property]: {{< ref "#connection-details" >}}